 Universal Transverse Mercator

-A particular subset of the transverse Merctor is the Universal Transverse Mercator (UTM) which was adopted by the US Army for large-scale military maps.
-Here, the globe is divided into 60 zones between 84°S and 84°N, most of which are 6° (in longitude) wide.
+A particular subset of the transverse Mercator is the Universal Transverse Mercator (UTM) which was adopted by the US Army for large-scale military maps.
+Here, the globe is divided into 60 zones between 84°S and 84°N, most of which are 6 wide.
 Each of these UTM zones have their unique central meridian.
 Furthermore, each zone is divided into latitude bands but these are not needed to specify the projection for most cases.
-See Figure Universal Transverse Mercator for all zone designations.

-In order to minimize the distortion in any given zone, a scale factor of 0.9996 has been factored into the formulae (although a standard, you can change this with PROJ_SCALE_FACTOR).
-This makes the UTM projection a secant projection and not a tangent projection like the transverse Merctor.
+In order to minimize the distortion in any given zone, a scale factor of 0.9996 has been factored into the formulae.
+This makes the UTM projection a secant projection and not a tangent projection like the transverse Mercator above.
 The scale only varies by 1 part in 1,000 from true scale at equator.
-The ellipsoidal projection expressions are accurate for map areas that extend less than 10° away from the central meridian.
-For larger regions we use the conformal latitude in the general spherical formulae instead.
+The ellipsoidal projection expressions are accurate for map areas that extend less than 10 away from the central meridian.

 uzone/scale or Uzone/width

 the projection is set with u or U. zone sets the zone for the figure, and the figure size is set with scale or width.

 Total running time of the script: ( 0 minutes 1.208 seconds)